Steph Curry's Injury Status For Game 2

-Steph Curry will play in Game 2 for the Golden State Warriors against the Denver Nuggets on Monday.
+Steph Curry is not on the injury report for Game 2 between the Golden State Warriors and Denver Nuggets on Monday evening.

-The Golden State Warriors are hosting the Denver Nuggets once again for Game 2 on Monday evening, and for the contest they will have Steph Curry available.
+The Golden State Warriors are hosting the Denver Nuggets for Game 2 on Monday evening in San Francisco, California.

+Last game, Steph Curry made his return to action for the first time in a month after being sidelined with a foot injury on March 16.

-According to Anthony Slater of The Athletic, there is still not determination if he will come off the bench or be in the starting lineup.
+He is not on the injury report for Game 2, but the question will be if he will remain coming off of the bench, or be back in the starting lineup for the contest.

-Slater's tweet said: "Steve Kerr said Steph Curry "came out of yesterday well."
-Will get shots up today and is clear for Game 2.
-No word on whether he will start or come off the bench again."

-The Warriors won the first game 123-107, and Curry returned for the first time since March 16.
+Jordan Poole went off for 30 points in his first ever playoff game, so there is a case to be made that they should right the hot hand.

+The Warriros have a 1-0 lead in the series entering the game.

 The Related stories on NBA basketball